what is dry skin?

 “greasy, but not necessarily sallow or irregularg

-sallow and marked by drought
+pale and marked by drought

 increased blackheads and pimples or acne, skin inflammation

-irregular, looks unclean from blackheads and pimples
+irregular, appears unclean due to blackheads and pimples